 OpenDaylight Controller

 The OpenDaylight (ODL) [10] controller was developed as a project by Linux Foundation [22] in 2014.
-The objective of the project was to create an open-source platform to advance the implementation and innovation of Software-defined Networking (SDN) and Network functions Virtualization (NFV).
+The objective of the project was to create an open-source platform to advance the implementation and innovation of Software-defined Networking (SDN) and Network Functions Virtualization (NFV).
 The OpenDaylight source code was written in Java.
 OpenDaylight was crafted using Physically distributed and Logically centralised architecture of SDN and supports the Flat architecture of the Control plane.

 OpenDaylight was developed as model-driven controller using YANG as its modelling language.
 The controller operated on the three main technologies which are OSGI, Karaf and YANG.
 The Open Service Gateway Initiative (OSGI) is a Java framework operating at the back-end of OpenDaylight and allowing it to manage bundles and packages for exchanging information.
 Karaf is an OSGI’s application container which helps OpenDaylight’s operations of packaging and installing applications.
 Yet Another Next Generation (YANG) is a data modelling language used by the controller’s applications to configure the models.
 Similar to ONOS, OpenDaylight is developed to function on modular subsystems.
 Major subsystems of OpenDayLight are: